Guide for a Child of an Addict

 Why Wait?
 Find The Help You Need By Reaching Out To Us Today!
 Our Admissions Team Is Standing By.

-While it is important to be there to help and support your addicted parent, it is also important that, as a child, you are making sure to take care of yourself as well.
+While it is important to be there to help and support your addicted parent, it is also important that you make sure to take care of yourself.
 Many people, whether children or adults, often neglect themselves when caring for and trying to help an addicted loved one.
-This can lead to the development of both physical and mental ailments, including substance abuse issues.
+Remember that you are the child, and it’s not wrong to want to have fun or do light-hearted activities.

 If your parent has agreed to get help for their substance abuse or addiction, it is important to know the available treatment options.

 If your parent is unable to participate in inpatient treatment for any reason, another option for them is outpatient treatment.
-With outpatient treatment, your parent will go to the treatment center during the day for their various therapies and treatment activities and return home at the end of the day.
-This allows them to keep working and taking care of any other daily responsibilities that they may have while also undergoing treatment.
+With outpatient treatment, your parent will go to the treatment center during the day for their therapies and treatment activities and return home at the end of the day.
+This would allow them to keep working and taking care of daily responsibilities while also undergoing treatment.

-Growing up with an addicted parent can be an incredibly challenging experience for children, but they need to know that they are not alone.
+Growing up with an addicted parent can be an incredibly challenging experience, but it’s important to know that they are not alone.

 At Eagle Creek Ranch Recovery, we understand the unique and complex nature of having an addicted parent.
-That’s why we offer a variety of treatment options and helpful resources not just for the parent but for the child as well.
-In addition to our inpatient and outpatient treatment, we also offer family therapy for those parents that are addicted to the following:
+That’s why in addition to our inpatient and outpatient treatment, we also offer family therapy for parents that are addicted to the following:

 • Meth